Tania Duarte explains why, in post-Brexit UK, the scrutiny of ethics in advanced tech cannot be left to companies or governments.

 What is certain is that the pace of change required is daunting in the face of the tech world’s agile innovation.
 This is especially true if we are to unlock the potential, not just to ensure that AI systems are visible, used responsibly, and held to account.
 And that they are also applied in ways which are beneficial and equitable for everyone – used to heal rather than deepen divides.

 It’s clear that the challenge cannot be left solely in the hands of technology companies and states, neither of which are neutral players.
-They must be taken on by society as a whole and the individuals within it (see box: Empowering participation in AI use and governance).
+They must be taken on by society as a whole and the individuals within it (see box 4).